GuillemSalazar/MolEcol_2015/README.md

  Auxiliary data containing information on the station, size-fraction, date of sampling, ocean, depth and coordinates.

  - **FinalTree_Salazar_etal_2015_Molecol.nwk**: Phylogeny of the OTUs representative sequences
+ - **Alignment_Salazar_etal_2015_Molecol.phylip**: Alignment used for the phylogeny contruction (containing the OTU representative sequences and the closest SILVA v.115 sequences)
  - **RScript_Salazar_etal_2015_MolEcol.R**: R script reproducing analyses in the publication.

 ##Authors